thegambler111/CoolObsVault/01_Experience/Tmforum/DTW2021/633_How do we deliver zero-touch automation/633_How do we deliver zero-touch automation.md

 - Results
 	- With the new approach, they reduce the amount of outages by more than 90%.
-	- Order fallout reduce by 99%, 90% solved by human, 9% solved by Bot
+	- Order fallout handle by human overall reduce by 99%, 90% reduction, 9% solved by Bot
-	- Overall 85% reduction: 50% IT tickets reduced, 35% handled byh Bot
+	- Overall 85% reduction: 50% IT tickets reduced, 35% handled by Bot
 	- 80% reduction of bill appending, 0 bill got stuck longer than 7 days
 	- 60% reduction in customer calls